University of Baroda

-I am passionate about providing quality care that is personalized for my patients and I believe in honest and constant communications with both my patients and their care teams.~
+I am passionate about providing quality care that is personalized for my patients and I believe in honest and constant communications.

 When he is not working with patients to improve their lives, Dr. Gandhi is most likely spending time with his wife and three daughters, playing tennis or table tennis, or taking part in cultural and community activities.